kamilkhanlab/computational-graph-tools/README.md

 - `CompGraph{T, P}(domainDim::Int, rangeDim::Int) where {T, P}`: requires that a constructor `T()` (with no arguments) is available to provide a value for `this.data`.

 ## Reverse AD mode implementation
 The module `ReverseAD` in [ReverseAD.jl](src/ReverseAD.jl) contains a straightforward implementation of the standard reverse mode of automatic differentiation (AD) for smooth functions, as described by Griewank and Walther (2008).
+The reverse AD mode evaluates gradients/derivatives for composite functions at a computational cost which doesn't scale with the function's domain dimension.
 This implementation operates on a `CompGraph` and requires `CompGraphs.jl` in the same directory.
 It is intended to show how `CompGraphs.jl` may be used for numerical computation.

 ### Overview
 The features of the `ReverseAD` module are illustrated in [testRevMode.jl](test/testRevMode.jl).
 The module exports the following functions: